Gilles Jobin (1964)

-In 2011 he created, always at Bonlieu Scène nationale Annecy, Spider Galaxies – a piece in which he redefines movement with the support of an impressive iconographic data base.
-He also re-staged A+B=X with new performers.
-By the end of that year, following a proposal of The Geneva Chamber Orchestra, he creates his first piece using an existing music.
+In 2011, he restaged A+B=X with new performers.
+By the end of the same year, following a proposal of David Greilsammer and The Geneva Chamber Orchestra, he creates his first piece using an existing music.
 A trio performed accompanied by a string septet interpreting live John Adams’s Shaker Loops, which was previewed at La Gaîté lyrique in Paris and premeried in Geneva for L’OCG opening season at BFM.

 In March 2012 he was awarded the first Collide@CERN-Geneva prize in Dance and Performance for his proposal to explore through interventions and dance the relationship between mind and body at the world’s largest particle physics laboratory.

-Besides his own productions, Gilles Jobin has made of his company, and his headquarters of Studios 44 in Geneva, a pioneering place for the recognition of contemporary dance in Switzerland, international professional exchanges, daily training for dancers, educational activities and capacity building, workshops, artistic residencies, as well as projects with countries from the Southern hemisphere.
+Besides his own productions, Gilles Jobin has made of his company, and his headquarters, the Studios 44 in Geneva, a pioneering place for the recognition of contemporary dance in Switzerland, international professional exchanges, daily training for dancers, educational activities and capacity building, workshops, artistic residencies, as well as projects with countries from the Southern hemisphere.